greygore/dotfiles/README.md

 # GreyGore’s dotfiles

-This is my personal setup of a clean OS X Yosemite Mac.
+This is my personal setup of a clean macOS Yosemite.
 Eventually I'd like to use this to personalize my Linux shell(s) as well.

 Originally this was forked from [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles), but it's since been added to and rewritten extensively.